-At IronNet Cybersecurity, Inc., trust is a core value.
-This IronNet Cybersecurity, Inc Privacy Statement (“Privacy Statement”) describes our privacy practices, specifically how we collect, use, share, and otherwise process information relating to individuals (“Personal Data”).
+At IronNet, trust is a core value.
+This IronNet Privacy Statement (“Privacy Statement”) describes our privacy practices, specifically how we collect, use, share, and otherwise process information relating to individuals (“Personal Data”).
 Please read this Privacy Statement carefully to learn about your rights and choices regarding our processing of your Personal Data.

 1.0 Processing Activities Covered

-This Privacy Statement applies to the processing of Personal Data collected by us when you:
+This Privacy Statement applies to the processing of Personal Data collected by us:

-- Visit our websites that display or link to this Privacy Statement
+- When you visit our websites that display or link to this Privacy Statement

-- Receive communications from us, including emails, phone calls, text messages, or faxes
+- When you receive communications from us, including emails, phone calls, text messages, or faxes

 Our websites may contain links to other websites, applications, and services maintained by third parties.
 The information practices of such other services, or of social media networks that host our branded social media pages, are governed by those third parties’ privacy statements, which we encourage you to review to better understand those third parties’ privacy practices.